top of page

 As it stands today - a minority of political party insiders with little incentive to change are controlling the very large group of normal people that are desperate for change.

-In our article, Your vote does not matter as much as it should! we address our weakening vote as the systemic root cause keeping us from making effective legislative branch-enabled changes.
+In our article, Your vote does not matter as much as it should! we go deeper.
+We address our weakening vote as the systemic root cause keeping us from making effective legislative branch-enabled changes.
 In this article, we address America's founders' intent regarding political parties, consider our own neurobiology, and investigate the impact of social media.
 We discuss "game theory" and how economists consider system or "game" rules to determine game theoretical equilibrium outcomes.
 Armed with this context, we then explore the 1972 McGovern-Fraser Commission recommendation to implement the primary and caucus system.
 We show how the primary and caucus system is the great unintended catalyst enabling political parties to cede our voting power for over 50 years.
 We show how the voting system created by McGovern-Fraser has elements of biological systems leading to cancer.
-We present the data that clearly shows the party-line congressional voting changes after the primary and caucus system was implemented.
+We present the data clearly showing the party-line congressional voting changes after the primary and caucus system was implemented.

 primary and caucus system

-• Accountability of our elected officials to consider, debate, and implement new laws to strengthen the U.S. and
+• Accountability of our elected officials to consider, debate, and implement new laws to strengthen the U.S.

 In a 2020 article by the Brookings Institution [iii], they suggested an approach to recast the primary and caucus system.
 The recommended approach enables the parties to act as a means of quality control.
 The parties would serve to vet the candidates to ensure they are fit for the primary or caucus process.
 This seems like a reasonable root cause-focused suggestion.
 It aligns with the balancing system architecture such as our 3 branches of the federal government or our bicameral legislature.
+Thinking like this, and from a broader set of constitutional stakeholders, will help our society to take back our vote.

 “[T]wo filters are better than one.
 Electoral and professional perspectives check each other’s excesses and balance each other’s viewpoints[.]”